 Emmerich Publications, Inc., is the exclusively publisher of Gloria Emmerich’s musicals.

-Christian schools, and community and professional theatres around the world.
+programs, Christian schools and community and professional theatres around the world.

-Gloria and her husband Jeff have been in full time Christian music and drama ministry for over 38 years.
-They began a traveling ministry in 1975 and have shared their two person musicals in nearly every state in the US and in dozens of foreign countries on four continents.
-In addition to performing at their theatre (the Rocky Hock Playhouse) in Edenton, NC they also make dozens of personal appearances across the US each year.
-The Emmerich's two person musicals include Together Forever, The Gift of Love, We’re in This Together, and Love Makes the World Go Round.
-They also work extensively with children and often include them in their musical Noah’s Incredible Cruise.
+Gloria and her husband Jeffrey have been in full time Christian music and drama ministry for 45 years.
+They began a traveling ministry in 1975 and have shared their two person musicals in nearly every state in the US and in dozens of foreign countries.
+Travels have taken them to six different continents.
+They operated the Rocky Hock Playhouse in Edenton, NC for 20 years.
+In 2019 they turned the theatre over to Darryl Stallings and “Step of Faith Ministries.”
+The Emmerichs have now resumed their ministry activities and are once again freelance directors and actors.
+Their two person musicals include: Together Forever, The Gift of Love, We’re in This Together and Love Makes the World Go Round.
+They also work extensively with children and often include them in their musical, Noah’s Incredible Cruise.

-Gloria earned both a Bachelor of Music Degree and a Master of Music Degree in Vocal Performance from San Diego State University.
-She has starred in dozens of musicals and in the early 1990s served as accompanist and musical director for several young artists’ theatre companies in San Diego, California.
-Gloria was professor of theatre and music at North Central University in Minneapolis for seven years before moving to Edenton in May of 2000 to found the Rocky Hock Playhouse with her husband.
-She is a professional accompanist and is the musical director for the College of The Albemarle COAST Players in Elizabeth City, NC.
-Gloria and her husband Jeffrey have two adult children.
-Their daughter Holly is a full time missionary in Cameroon, Africa and works with Wycliffe Associates as a special needs teacher at Rain Forest International School in Yaoundé, Cameroon.
-Son Ben, and his wife Angie, have two children, Alex and Olivia.
-Ben and Angie have been deeply involved in the growth and success of the Rocky Hock Playhouse since 1999.
-Jeffrey and Gloria were married in 1971.
-They perform year-round at their theatre and frequently travel abroad.
+Gloria earned both a Bachelor of Music degree and a Master of Music degree in Vocal Performance from San Diego State University.
+In addition to starring in dozens of musicals she is also a professional pianist and in the early 1990s served as accompanist and musical director for several young artists’ theatre companies in San Diego, California.
+Gloria was a professor of music at North Central University in Minneapolis for seven years before moving to Edenton in May of 2000 to cofound the Rocky Hock Playhouse with her husband.
+She also served as the musical director for the College of The Albemarle COAST Players in Elizabeth City, NC from 2011 - 2019.